 - i.
-To further assist the Operators during the COVID-19 crisis, the IOSA Guidance for Safety Monitoring under COVID-19 was published in May 2020 and reissued in June 2020. - ii.
+To further assist the Operators during the COVID-19 crisis, the IOSA Guidance for Safety Monitoring under COVID-19 was published.. - ii.
 That guidance allows Operators to use flexible procedures for the monitoring of internal operations and maintenance functions addressing risk assessment, evaluation, auditing, and other acceptable methods to ensure compliance with all applicable regulatory requirements and ISARPs. - iii.
 Auditors shall consider this guidance in their assessment of the Operators conformity with relevant ISAPRS.